-So as you can see, L-carnitine is a must for all Graves’ disease patients.
-I use a liquid form that delivers high doses and is cost-effective as L-carnitine tends to cost more than most supplements.
+So as you can see, L-carnitine is a must for many Graves’ disease patients.

 As a natural physician, it is my goal to find the underlying causes of disease and correct the imbalances.
-It is important to understand that once the gene is expressed causing autoimmune disease, it will never turn off.
-At least at this point, no one knows how to manipulate our genes in such a way.
+It is important to understand that once the gene is expressed causing autoimmune disease, no one knows exactly how to manipulate our genes to completely turn them off.
 What we can do is balance the immune system which greatly reduces the immune attack on the thyroid cells.
 We will now discuss the many faces of autoimmune thyroid.